1 Introduction

 -

-information barriers to prevent or control the exchange of information between employees engaged in activities involving a risk of conflict of interest where the exchange of that information may harm the interests of one or more clients;
+information barriers to prevent or control the exchange of information between Staff engaged in activities involving a risk of Conflict of Interest where the exchange of that information may harm the interests of one or more Clients;

 -

-separate supervision of relevant employees whose main functions involve carrying out activities or providing services for clients whose interests may conflict, or otherwise represent interests that may conflict;
+separate supervision of relevant Staff whose main functions involve carrying out activities or providing services for Clients whose interests may conflict, or otherwise represent interests that may conflict;

 -

-the elimination of a direct link between the remuneration of employees primarily involved in one activity and the remuneration of other employees primarily involved in the other activity if a conflict of interest may arise in relation to those activities;
+the elimination of a direct link between the remuneration of Staff primarily involved in one activity and the remuneration of other Staff primarily involved in the other activity if a Conflict of Interest may arise in relation to those activities;

 -

-measures to prevent or restrain any person from exercising inappropriate influence over the way in which an employee carries out business activities or services for the client;
+measures to prevent or restrain any person from exercising inappropriate influence over the way in which a Staff carries out business activities or services for the Client;

 -

-Where a conflict of interest is unavoidable, the Executive Committee, after having taken the advice of Compliance, will take appropriate measures to mitigate and manage such conflict of interest in a manner that does not lead to favouritism of Deribit to the detriment of the client or to favouritism of one client to the detriment of another.
+Where a Conflict of Interest is unavoidable, Senior Management, after taking the advice of Compliance, will take appropriate measures to mitigate and manage such Conflict of Interest in a manner that does not lead to favouritism of Deribit to the detriment of the Client or to favouritism of one Client to the detriment of another.

-The Executive Committee instructs its staff through internal policies and procedures to prevent or manage conflicts of interest.
-These policies and procedures include the following:
+Senior Management instructs its Staff through internal policies and procedures to prevent or manage conflicts of interest.
+These policies and procedures include the following.

-Any external professional positions and outside business interests held by any Deribit employee are not permitted other than with pre-approval in writing from Compliance.
+Any external professional positions and outside business interests held by any Staff are not permitted other than with pre-approval in writing from Compliance.

 Rules in relation to external business activities and ancillary positions are captured in the Outside Business Interests Policy.

-A conflict of interest may arise where an employee receives or offers a gift or form of entertainment that constitutes an inappropriate incentive for an employee, a representative, or a client to act in a certain way.
-Deribit does not permit the offering or acceptance of gifts or entertainment by an employee unless it is reasonable, appropriate and for a legitimate purpose.
+A Conflict of Interest may arise where a Staff receives or offers a gift or form of entertainment that constitutes an inappropriate incentive for a Staff, a representative, or a Client to act in a certain way.
+Deribit does not permit the offering or acceptance of gifts or entertainment by a Staff unless it is reasonable, appropriate and for a legitimate purpose.

 Deribit has imposed rules regarding gifts, hospitality and entertainment, to avoid (potential) conflicts of interest.
 These rules are captured in the Gifts and Entertainment Policy.